Sales Reps spend 20-30% on RFPs: the real cost

 Time spent getting accurate specs: 45 minutes.
 Confidence that the specs are current: uncertain.

 With RAG: The rep asks "What's our current API rate limit for enterprise customers?"
-The system retrieves from product docs, release notes, and technical specs—and flags if multiple sources give different answers.
+The system retrieves from product docs, release notes, and technical specs, and flags if multiple sources give different answers.
 Time: 3 minutes.
 Confidence: verified with source citation.

-Tracking Down Approved Pricing (30-45 minutes per RFP)
+Tracking down approved pricing (30-45 minutes per RFP)

 Pricing questions seem simple until you realize: